ropensci/nasapower/README.md

 - Please [report any issues or bugs](https://github.com/ropensci/nasapower/issues).
-Please note that the *nasapower* project is released with a [Contributor Code of Conduct](https://github.com/ropensci/nasapower/blob/main/CODE_OF_CONDUCT.md).
+Please note that the {nasapower} project is released with a [Contributor Code of Conduct](https://github.com/ropensci/nasapower/blob/main/CODE_OF_CONDUCT.md).
-  By participating in the *nasapower* project you agree to abide by its terms.
+  By participating in the {nasapower} project you agree to abide by its terms.

 - License: MIT

-- To cite this R package, *nasapower*, please use the output from `citation(package = "nasapower")`.
+- To cite this R package, {nasapower}, please use the output from `citation(package = "nasapower")` and cite both the package manual, which includes the version you used and the paper which refers to the peer-review of the software package.

-- Please note that *nasapower* is **NOT** the source of NASA POWER data.
+- Please note that {nasapower} is **NOT** the source of NASA POWER data.
   It is only an API client that allows easy access to the data.
-  *nasapower* does not redistribute the data or provide it in any way, we encourage users to follow the requests of the POWER Project Team and properly acknowledge them for the data rather than citing this package (unless you have actually used it in your work).
+  {nasapower} does not redistribute the data or provide it in any way, we encourage users to follow the requests of the POWER Project Team and properly acknowledge them for the data rather than citing this package (unless you have actually used it in your work).